chocoplace/kickstarter-analysis/README.md

 3. The best months to successfully promote a Theater campaign are: May (111), June (100) and July (87).
 4. The failed campaigns follows the trend year along, however the ratio between failedVSsuccesful is bigger on October.
 The recommendation could be to reschedule the events of October for another time.

-- What are some other possible tables and/or graphs that we could create?
-My suggestion to have a better analys on the performance of a campaign is to add the Days where the campaign was active to add a table with Outcomes, Percentage funded, Average of Days.

-End

 - What can you conclude about the Outcomes based on Goals?

 1. From the 12 groups the client requested to group the campaigns, the highest number of campaigns are under $1,000-$4,999.